 To transform health outcomes through health-professional education and world class research that is of global importance and local relevance – leading to healthier, longer and better lives.

 Research in the College of Health and Medicine

-The College brings together brilliant people with wide-ranging backgrounds and areas of expertise to solve problems related to our themes of research: Brain Science, Behaviour & Neurodegenerative Disease; Prevention and Management of Chronic Disease; and Molecular Genetics of Human Disease.
+The College brings together brilliant people with wide-ranging backgrounds and areas of expertise to solve critical issues for human health and medicine.
+Our themes of research are: Brain Science, Behaviour & Neurodegenerative Disease; Prevention and Management of Chronic Disease; and Molecular Genetics of Human Disease.

 The College of Health and Medicine has researchers working in the School of Medicine, School of Health Sciences, Menzies Institute for Medical Research and Wicking Dementia Research and Education Centre.
 We benefit from excellent multidisciplinary networks; including close links with our community, our health system, clinical professionals and industry.

 The School of Health Sciences specialise in nursing, laboratory medicine, allied health science and rural health.